cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Toward-a-Science-of-Consciousness_II_Complex-Adaptive-Systems.md

 - Places consciousness within biological perspective as a distinct, information-bearing medium
 - Natural answer to "How does consciousness bear information?" is that it bears information as experience
 - Distinguishes consciousness from other media by the fact of experience.

-**Key References**:
-- Baars, B. (1989).
-A Cognitive Theory of Consciousness.
-Cambridge: Cambridge University Press.
-- Berlyne, D. E. (1971).
-Aesthetics and Psychobiology.
-New York: Appleton-Century-Crofts.
-- Dennett, D. (1993).
-Caveat emptor.
-Consciousness and Cognition 2:48–57.
-- Mangan, B. (1993a).
-Dennett, consciousness, and the sorrows of functionalism.
-Consciousness and Cognition 2:1–17.
-- Mangan, B. (forthcoming).
-Consciousness as an information-bearing medium.
-Psyche <http://psyche.cs.monash.au/>

 ---